cultuurnet/uit-documentatie/content/json-ld/latest/events/event-status.md

 PUT /events/{eventId}/status
 ```

-Update the status and optionally also the reason for the new status.
+Update the status of the top event and optionally also the reason for the new status.

 ### Request headers